stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 ## Executor Tarvold

-* Fleeting Manifestation's Growing Pride will be the highest source of damage taken during this encounter, but they will not pulse this ability when CC'd.
+* Fleeting Manifestation's {{ site.data.mythic_plus.growing_pride }} will be the highest source of damage taken during this encounter, but they will not pulse this ability when CC'd.
 Focus these down quickly, and use {{ site.data.spell.capacitor_totem }} and {{ site.data.spell.astral_shift }} as needed.
 * Use {{ site.data.spell.spiritwalkers_grace }} as needed to avoid {{ site.data.mythic_plus.castigate }}, {{ site.data.mythic_plus.sintouched_anima }}, or {{ site.data.mythic_plus.residue }}. {{ site.data.spell.astral_shift }} may be used for {{ site.data.mythic_plus.castigate }} as well.
 * If any party members are hit by {{ site.data.mythic_plus.sintouched_anima }}, dispel with {{ site.data.spell.cleanse_spirit }}.